isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Note that interfaces are not re-detected during ``config-test``.

-Usually loopback interfaces (e.g. the "lo" or "lo0" interface) may not be configured, but if a loopback interface is explicitly configured and IP/UDP sockets are specified, the loopback interface is accepted.
+Usually loopback interfaces (e.g. the `lo` or `lo0` interface) are not configured, but if a loopback interface is explicitly configured and IP/UDP sockets are specified, the loopback interface is accepted.

-For example, it can be used to run Kea in a FreeBSD jail having only a loopback interface, to service a relayed DHCP request:
+For example, this setup can be used to run Kea in a FreeBSD jail having only a loopback interface, to service a relayed DHCP request:

 ::